How to Update Linux Kernel in Ubuntu

 Method 2: Force Ubuntu Kernel Update with System Update Process

-This method allows for upgrading the kernel, but the process requires more work, including backing up important files.
+This method allows upgrading the kernel, but the process requires more work, including backing up important files.

-Step 1: Use the Software Updater
+Step 1: Use Software Updater

-software updater
+applications software updater ubuntu

 2. Launch the Software Updater.

-ubuntu software updater scanning for updates
+software updater checking for updates ubuntu

 3. Confirm if no updates are needed or if you must perform necessary updates.
 In our case, the system is up to date.

-Step 2: Configure the Software Updater
+Step 2: Configure Software Updater

 1. Navigate to the Updates tab.

 3. At the bottom of the tab, look for a drop-down menu Notify me of a new Ubuntu version.
+Choose one of these options:

 • For long-term support versions.
 When stability is critical, and you prefer a more predictable and thoroughly tested environment.